MarisaJH/ARPrivacyZones/README.md

 # ARPrivacyZones

 This package is part of a larger project that allows you to create a privacy zone (or "no-go" region) that a turtlebot won't drive through.
+It was made using Google's ARCore sdk for Unity and built on top of Google's HelloAR code.

 There are three interfaces available to create the privacy zone:
 1. **Physical**: Four real, orange cones are placed on the ground to mark the corners of the no-go region.